alshival/gpt4-Discord-Bot/README.md

 Are you a parseltongue?
 Do you speak python? 🐍🔥📚📊⏰🎵🌟💻

-This Discord bot harnesses the power of OpenAI's GPT-4 model and provides additional functionalities like writing and executing code, generating data visualizations from `.CSV` files 📊📈, and more.
+This Discord bot harnesses the power of OpenAI's GPT-4 model and provides additional functionalities like setting reminders, writing and executing code, image generation, data visualizations from `.CSV` files 📊📈, search youtube, and more!
+Fefe was built as a productivity bot with a personality.
+Great for personal use or small study groups or data teams.
 It now also includes **Discord Interpreter**, which allows you to manage files on your computer or create financial charts using yfinance using natural language.
 This bot also includes a tool called, **DATALL-E**, which generates charts or maps using `.csv` data you upload as an attachment.
 The code used to generate the image is returned as well, so that the data on the charts can be vetted. 📈📉📊🔍

 Created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether it's for personal use, a group of friends, a study group, or project management, this bot has got you covered. 🌟🚀💻🎉